 With its canyons and rivers, thriving university and downtown art, Grand Junction and surrounding quaint towns offer a desirable and beautiful place to live.
 But even more beautiful is the caring spirit and compassion of the people who live here.

 MarillacHealth celebrates that caring spirit every day.
-In 2018, MarillacHealth will celebrate its 30th anniversary.
-That’s 30 years of changing lives, easing pain and restoring hope for thousands of neighbors and friends.
+2023 marks the 35th year as a non-profit organization in Mesa County.
+That’s 35 years of changing lives, easing pain and restoring hope for thousands of neighbors and friends.

 DEVASTATING ENERGY BUST